 In 1865, a second rail line was constructed in Cornwall.
-Referred to as the Spiral Railroad, this line was constructed by the Cornwall Ore Banks to ease mining of the three ore bearing hills by loading the ore directly into North Lebanon Railroad cars.
+Referred to as the Spiral Railroad, this line was constructed by the Cornwall Ore Banks Company to ease the mining of the three ore bearing hills by loading the ore directly into North Lebanon Railroad cars.
 Later on, the Cornwall Ore Banks used rail lines constructed in a series of switchbacks to ease the mining of the open pit, just south of middle hill.
 This operation lasted until the mid-1940’s when the grade for the rail line finally became too steep and the operation was taken over by trucks.

 “Often the passenger trains of the Cornwall Railroad and the Cornwall & Lebanon Railroad would race each other from Cornwall to Lebanon.
 One train would sometimes delay its schedule to wait for the other – and then the race was on!
 This must have been a great thrill for the more hardy passengers.
 I have been told that Mr. Robert Coleman himself took over the engineer’s job on a few occasions in order to race.

 From their Cornwall Stations to the 12th & Walnut Street crossing the tracks paralleled each other on a level grade for almost five miles and made an excellent race track.
 Some of the oldtimers tell me that often the “Corny” (Cornwall Railroad) would not be able to stop at the Donaghmore station.
 It would skid to a screeching stop several hundred feet away and then back up to the station.”